-The clinical value of dysphagia preassessment in the management of head and neck cancer patientsPatterson, Joannea; Wilson, Janet AbCurrent Opinion in Otolaryngology & Head & Neck Surgery: June 2011 - Volume 19 - Issue 3 - p 177–181 doi: 10.1097/MOO.0b013e328345aeb0 Speech therapy and rehabilitation: Edited by Paul Carding Abstract Author Information Purpose of review: To review the aims and clinical value of a pretreatment dysphagia assessment in head and neck cancer patients.
-Recent findings: Studies show that the majority of head and neck cancer patients have a functional swallow, before they commence treatment.
+The clinical value of dysphagia preassessment in the management of head and neck cancer patientsPatterson, Joannea; Wilson, Janet AbCurrent Opinion in Otolaryngology & Head and Neck Surgery: June 2011 - Volume 19 - Issue 3 - p 177–181 doi: 10.1097/MOO.0b013e328345aeb0 Speech therapy and rehabilitation: Edited by Paul Carding Abstract Author Information Purpose of review To review the aims and clinical value of a pretreatment dysphagia assessment in head and neck cancer patients.
+Recent findings Studies show that the majority of head and neck cancer patients have a functional swallow, before they commence treatment.
 However, those with advanced and/or pharyngeal cancer are more likely to show signs of aspiration.
 Changes to swallowing performance can be observed on clinical tests and a number of biomechanical differences are seen on instrumental assessment.
 New evidence has demonstrated that swallowing assessment prior to the commencement of treatment is predictive of swallowing difficulties up to 1 year posttreatment.
 The type of surgical or oncological treatment seems to be an important factor for long-term swallowing dysfunction.
-Conclusion: A swallowing evaluation is multidimensional and tests include both the clinical and the patient perspective.
+Conclusion A swallowing evaluation is multidimensional and tests include both the clinical and the patient perspective.
 A pretreatment dysphagia assessment is important for identifying swallowing difficulties and highlighting patients who are likely to develop chronic dysfunction.
 Predictive indicators can be used to tailor patient information for the likely functional impact of treatment. aSpeech & Language Therapy, Sunderland Royal Hospital, Kayll Road, Sunderland, UK bDepartment of Otlolaryngology, Newcastle University, UK Correspondence to Dr Joanne Patterson, Speech & Language Therapy, Sunderland Royal Hospital, Kayll Road, Sunderland, UK E-mail: firstname.lastname@example.org © 2011 Lippincott Williams & Wilkins, Inc.